Your Path to The CBI®

 Step 4.

 Attend an IBBA Conference.
-Attendance at an IBBA Conference is a CBI requirement.
-Courses offered at Conferences can be used to fulfill any of the 16 elective credit hours that you have left to complete per CBI requirements.
+At the conference, you may also register and complete courses to fulfill any of the 16 elective credit hours that you have yet to complete.

 Step 5.